-It's party time!
+It's company holiday party time!

-As party day approaches, you might be contemplating what to wear, given that it's not just another day at the office.
-You want to have fun with your attire, but still keep it work appropriate.
+When November and December come around, it's common for companies to hold holiday functions and work parties.
+Some are simple parties at the office during the workday, while others are more elaborate events after hours.
+As party day approaches, you'll likely be contemplating what to wear, given that it's not just another day at the office.
+You want to have fun with your attire while still keeping it work appropriate.
 Not sure how?
-If you need some help figuring out your outfit, here are some tips for what to wear to a company holiday party.
+Here are some tips for what to wear to a company holiday party.

-If the holiday party is during work hours:
+For the holiday party during work hours

-If the holiday party is after work hours:
+For the holiday party after work hours

 After-hours holiday parties can be a lot of fun.
 They give you an opportunity to let your hair down, relax a bit, and connect with co-workers outside of the typical office environment.
 However, that doesn't mean you can forget that you are still around co-workers and at a work function.
 You want to have fun, but consider that what you wear and what happens at the party will be remembered by those you see daily in a professional environment.

 Tips for picking out your company holiday party attire

 Before you head into your closet, confirm the dress code — get clear on what the expectations are and go from there.
 You can go more formal or casual than the code if you choose, but use good judgment.